 - verify your identity; and

-6. Once you have submitted your bankruptcy form, online, you can log in to your bankruptcy online account to check the status of the application.
+5. Once you have submitted your Bankruptcy Form, online, you can log into your online account to check the status of the application.

 Once you are declared bankrupt, a trustee will be appointed within two weeks by AFSA to manage your financial affairs.
 You may be assigned a private trustee or AFSA may be your trustee.